 As countries gradually roll back distancing measures, we expect to see a highly uneven market emerge.
 On one hand, deteriorating market fundamentals globally are dragging on prices.
 On the other, the immense weight of investment capital amidst an ultra-low interest rate environment means prices in the investment-grade segment of the real estate market should see limited downside.

 What caught our eyes this week

-Forbes - Investment in Asia-Pacific commercial real estate plunged by 26% during the first quarter of 2020 as the spread of COVID-19 hurt businesses, according to global real estate consultancy JLL who expects trading volumes to bounce back more strongly in the second half of the year.
-“There are many well-capitalized investors waiting for opportunities, and we think the dislocation in the markets will create strong deal flow across most sectors.”
+Investment in Asia-Pacific commercial real estate plunged by 26% during the first quarter of 2020 as the spread of COVID-19 hurt businesses, according to global real estate consultancy JLL who expects trading volumes to bounce back more strongly in the second half of the year.
+“There are many well-capitalised investors waiting for investment opportunities, and we think the dislocation in the markets will create strong deal flow across most sectors.”

 China’s house-price growth accelerated in April as the central bank’s credit easing gave the property market a much-needed lift out of the coronavirus shutdown.
 While most easing measures didn’t target the property sector directly, buyers expect mortgage costs to decline further as the base rate it’s pegged to has been reduced twice this year.

 As coronavirus restrictions ease, wealthy Chinese buyers are making a move in property hotspots like Shanghai, Seoul and Sydney as their key market selection for real estate investment.
 In Singapore, virtual tours and photos have been enough to seal multimillion dollar deals, pointing to how transactions are evolving.

 The rush to add real estate has led to a jump in upmarket housing prices in China, while offering some support for Asian property markets hit hard by the coronavirus pandemic.